Investors are betting it's 1998, not 2007: Morning Brief

 And the bet from investors today is essentially that 2024 will mark the fourth instance.

-Because elsewhere in the survey, we find that 65% of respondents expect to see a "soft landing" in which inflation slows but the economy avoids recession.
+Elsewhere in the survey, we find that 65% of respondents expect to see a "soft landing" in which inflation slows but the economy avoids recession.

 For the Fed to bring the economy down to a simmer from a boil without consumers and the corporate world is a tall order, but not without precedent.
 And rate cuts have also featured during these periods.

-In 1998, for instance, the Fed cut rates following an emerging market currency crisis and the implosion of Long Term Capital Management, citing "caution by lenders and unsettled conditions in financial markets more generally are likely to be restraining aggregate demand in the future."
+In 1998, for instance, the Fed cut rates following an emerging market currency crisis and the implosion of Long-Term Capital Management, asserting "caution by lenders and unsettled conditions in financial markets more generally are likely to be restraining aggregate demand in the future."

 "Against this backdrop, further easing of the stance of monetary policy was judged to be warranted to sustain economic growth in the context of contained inflation," the Greenspan-led Fed added.